GearXstudios/64downloads/README.md

 # Want to make your own games for this console?

- If you know how to program in windows Batch, C, C++, or Qbasic, then this console is meant for you.
+ If you know how to program in Windows Batch, C, C++, or Qbasic, then this console is meant for you.
 We will give anyone the right to make a CD or USB game for sale on public.
 You can sell them as long as we give you consent to release this game under our name.
 A great place to sell is on eBay!
 Download the kit below.

  [GearX 64 Development Kit](https://gearxstudios.github.io/GearX-Hub/)- For the GearX 64, MS-DOS, and FreeDOS.